jerryscript-project/js-remote-test/README.md

   Defines the application commit that should be tested.

 --device
-  Defines the target device {stm32f4dis, rpi2}.
+  Defines the target device {stm32f4dis, rpi2, artik053}.

 --os
-  Defines the operating system for the device {nuttx, linux}.
+  Defines the operating system for the device {nuttx, linux, tizenrt}.

 --public
   Publish the test results to the web projects.